zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

    using recursive queries.
 If the test is an undelegated test, use _undelegated non-glue IP_ all such name servers that have IP address data and do a recursive lookup for the rest.
-5. If no IP addresses could be trieved, this test case fails ("no IP addresses to name servers").
+5. If no IP addresses could be retrieved, this test case fails ("no IP addresses to name servers").
 6. Create an NS query for the apex of _the child zone_.
-7. Send the query to each available name server IP address.
+7. Send the NS query to each available name server IP address.
 8. If there is no response on any query this test case fails ("no response from name servers").
 9. If there is no valid response containing the NS records of